 - Pour in the bloomed gelatin, and stir until it's fully dissolved.

-- Melt the white chocolate chips in microwave by heating it in 30 second intervals, stirring between each interval.
+- Melt 2 cups of white chocolate chips in microwave by heating it in 30 second intervals, stirring between each interval.

 - Once the white chocolate is fully melted, pour the chocolate into the warm gelatin mixture.